skaggsashley1/MIST4610_Project/README.md

 **Justification:** A manager would want to know the number of passengers from each country who flew from Hartsfield-Jackson to John F. Kennedy to ensure the passengers are adhering to proper visa rules.
 This also gives insight on where people from other countries are traveling within the United States during their time here. <br />

 **Query 3:** <br />
-**Description-** list out the names of supervisors and the crew members they supervised on if the number they supervise is greater than 3 <br />
+**Description-** Write a query to list out the names of supervisors and the crew members they supervised on if the number they supervise is greater than 3 <br />

 <img width="710" alt="Screenshot 2023-03-30 at 5 15 29 PM" src="https://user-images.githubusercontent.com/128408107/228966243-015a39ba-4808-4340-83e4-8e1de739ccef.png"> <br />

 **Justification:** A manager may want to see how many crew members supervisors are in charge of to ensure one employee is not in charge of too many people (more than 3).
 Unless they are the 3 lead supervisors, in that case one of the three is assgined to many crew members due to their experience/seniority. <br />

 **Query 4:** <br />
-**Description-** Display the passenger ID, first name, last name, and luggage weight for those passengers whose luggage weighs more than the average luggage weight <br />
+**Description-** Write a query to display the passenger ID, first name, last name, and luggage weight for those passengers whose luggage weighs more than the average luggage weight <br />

 <img width="573" alt="Screenshot 2023-03-30 at 6 08 51 PM" src="https://user-images.githubusercontent.com/128408107/228974924-28f26a38-23d6-4c17-951f-e975eefa33d1.png"> <br />

 **Justification:**  A manager may want to know how many people per flight have above average luggage to enure the flight stays within its weight restrictions.
 This may lead to people being asked to switch flights or the flight being cancelled due to being overweight.
 This would also allow managers to see the full range of luggage weight and set restrictions for future passengers if flights being overweight becomes a constant issue.. <br />

 **Query 5:** <br />
-**Description-** Display the percentage of Chinese passengers on each trip <br />
+**Description-** Write a query to display the percentage of Chinese passengers on each trip <br />

 <img width="851" alt="Screenshot 2023-03-30 at 6 12 54 PM" src="https://user-images.githubusercontent.com/128408107/228975463-3c2747ce-3be6-44c9-8e0f-bd492362d406.png"> <br />

 **Justification:** A manager may want to find the percentage of chinese passengers on each flight, as it could be beneficial when it comes to visa issues or anything of that nature.
 A manager would be able to see what percent of people are from different countries on their flights, in this case China.
 This information could also help the Customs office gage what percent of people coming into the United States are Chinese and have their employees properly trained on policies for people traveling from that country. <br />

 **Query 6:** <br />
-**Description-** Find the names of all passengers who have at least one luggage item with weight greater than the average weight of all luggage items for their trips <br />
+**Description-** Write a query to list the names of all passengers who have at least one luggage item with weight greater than the average weight of all luggage items for their trips <br />

 <img width="563" alt="Screenshot 2023-03-30 at 6 16 02 PM" src="https://user-images.githubusercontent.com/128408107/228975980-e6dd24c8-9536-4107-8691-446343069567.png">
 <img width="183" alt="Screenshot 2023-03-30 at 6 14 56 PM" src="https://user-images.githubusercontent.com/128408107/228975845-bb203441-c359-4939-85ea-94d379b5773b.png"> <br />